Find synonyms Find exact match

 ●Of the 360 women with a positive SLN identified before treatment, a post-treatment SLN detection rate was 61 percent and the false negative rate was 52 percent (33 of 64 patients undergoing completion ALND).

 The 2011 NCCN guidelines recommend that SLND be performed prior to neoadjuvant chemotherapy because it provides valuable prognostic information for planning locoregional treatment .
 However, a complete pathologic response cannot be assessed if the SLN is removed.
 A core biopsy or a fine needle aspiration (FNA) of the sentinel node can preserve the SLN for post-chemotherapy evaluation.
 Completion axillary dissection, if indicated, can be performed following chemotherapy at the time of definitive surgery.
 In 2013, the ACOSOG trial Z1071 found a 12.6 percent false negative rate when a repeat SLND was performed after neoadjuvant chemotherapy in patients previously shown to be node positive .
 This high false negative rate limits the utility of the procedure until there is either refinement in technique or patient selection.
+The 2014 ASCO guidelines indicate that the data are not sufficient to support the use of sentinel node biopsy after neoadjuvant chemotherapy given the high false negative rates in the published trials .
 (See "Neoadjuvant systemic therapy for breast cancer: Response, subsequent treatment, and prognosis", section on 'Nodal evaluation'.)

 Ductal carcinoma in situ — Most women with ductal carcinoma in situ (DCIS) do not require assessment of the axillary nodes, particularly if they are undergoing breast-conserving therapy.
 However, women with DCIS may be candidates for SLN mapping if they are undergoing mastectomy, because the performance of SLND will be impossible at a later time if invasive disease is found .
 An intact breast with its lymphatic plexus is necessary for injection of both the blue dye and the radioisotope tracers.